 It is natural for organizations to want to strengthen their consumer base at this time.
 The thought of making plans to expand or grow may seem a distant dream.
 However, to overcome the challenges that COVID-19 has created, you’ll need to focus on growth and keep your eye on the long-term.
 There are several ways you can start to develop a strategy of growth including:

 Assess – The recent pandemic has fundamentally changed the way most organizations do business.
 The biggest change has been the rapid adoption of new technologies to deliver products and services.
 Yet, some companies have also altered the products they produce.
-One of the best examples is the number of distilleries who have started producing hand sanitizer.
+One of the best examples is the number of distilleries that have started producing hand sanitizer.
 As the dust settles from COVID-19, start your recovery process by assessing the changing demands and needs of consumers.
-Look for new patterns of spending in your own customers as well as those of your competitor.
+Look for new patterns of spending in your own customers as well as those of your competitors.
 Once you identify a change, analyze what it means and its impact on your industry.

 Consider – After you have assessed how consumer spending patterns have been changing, consider some ways that your organization is equipped to respond.
-This should go beyond short-term responses such as making brick and mortar stores pick up locations for e-commerce orders.
+This should go beyond short-term responses such as making brick-and-mortar stores pick-up locations for e-commerce orders.
 Rather, think about what problems or issues the changing consumer behavior reveals.
 Then ask your innovative teams to come up with some new products or services that can help customers overcome these issues.
 This can include a brainstorming session where all ideas are welcome.
 Then you can pick the best ideas to refine.